Chart Color Schemes

 Parramatta - North features high concentrations of group households, with a lower-than-average median household size

-Family households account for 61.4% of all households, including 27.3% couples with children, 26.8% couples without children, and 5.0% single parent families.
-Non-family households make up the remaining 38.6%, with lone person households at 27.4% and group households comprising 11.1%.
-The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.
+Family households dominate at 61.4% of all households, comprising 27.3% couples with children, 26.8% couples without children, and 5.0% single parent families.
+Non-family households make up the remaining 38.6%, with lone person households at 27.4% and group households comprising 11.1% of the total.
+The median household size of 2.3 people is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households